15532th/avtdl/README.md

       - "notifications"
 ```

 When two entities of such plugin lets the same record through, it will effectively be duplicated, coming down the chain twice.
-To mitigate it, either give each entity it's own `chain`, or use `filter.deduplicate` plugin to drop repeating `records` before passing it to the `action`:
+To mitigate it, either give each entity its own `chain`, or use `filter.deduplicate` plugin to drop repeating `records` before passing it to the `action`:

 ```yaml
 Chains: